MathosProject/Mathos-Project-Java/Notes/Idea.md

 * convert all modules in the c# version to java.
+* move .NET version of Mathos to github
 * test assessment - feedback system (what should you work on: give Khan Academy video)
 * AbstractVector idea (KTH)
 * math game